-The fund is now working with state entities to prepare a pipeline of projects with an investment value of approximately R96 billion in student accommodation, social housing, telecommunications, water and sanitation and transport.
+The fund is now working with state entities to finalise a pipeline of projects with an investment value of approximately R96 billion in student accommodation, social housing, telecommunications, water and sanitation and transport.

 R100 billion seed funding

-Student Housing Infrastructure Programme aims to provide 300 000 student beds
+Student Housing The Infrastructure Programme aims to provide 300 000 student beds.

-SA Connect A programme to roll out broadband to schools, hospitals, police stations and other government facilities
+SA Connect This is a programme to roll out broadband to schools, hospitals, police stations and other government facilities.

 Expanded Public Works programme